DavisPL-Teaching/119/exams/final_study_list.md

 ## Lecture 7

-- There will be a single multiple choice question on Lecture 7.
+- There will be a single multiple choice question on Lecture 7 about different AWS cloud services (S3, EC2, Lambda).
-    I will announce what is covered on this question on Friday.
+  The only thing you have to know is the following:

+  Cloud providers provide different services for different cases:

+  S3: useful for data storage

+  EC2: useful for purchasing compute (basically, cloud computers that you can log into and run via the terminal)

+  Lambda: useful for triggering events and running asynchronous code.

 ## Notes

 Some things you do **not** need to know:
 Python and PySpark syntax.
 Implementation details of PySpark and Spark Streaming (except where mentioned above).
-Lecture 7 other than the one MC question.
+Lecture 7 other than the one MC question mentioned above.